Ramya3896/Segmentation-and-recommendation-engine/README.md

 #### The number of clusters in the given dataset is also 3.
 Thus we can say that algorithm has performed well in identifying the number of clusters.

+# Recommendation System

+Here the objective is to reduce the dimensionality of the data and predict to which segment the new type of wine can be recommended.

+Using frist 2 principle components, we can predict the segments of customers with great accuracy  using Logistic model.